UB.109T: RAF concerns

-The first specifications for jet powered strategic bombers for the Royal Air Force's (RAF) emerged in 1946 and several proposals were selected for development.
+The first specifications for jet powered strategic bombers for the Royal Air Force (RAF) emerged in 1946 and several proposals were selected for development.
 By 1949 these were still years off, and the RAF's primary heavy bomber was the Avro Lincoln, an updated version of the mid-war Avro Lancaster.
 As these lacked the range to easily attack Russia, an order for 88 B-29 Superfortresses was placed and entered RAF service as the "Washington".
 This was strictly a stopgap move while they awaited the arrival of the jets.

 In 1947, the Soviet Union publicly introduced the Tu-4 Bull, a reverse engineered version of the B-29.
 In 1948, the RAF carried out a series of tests against the Washingtons to develop interception tactics against the Tu-4.
 The Gloster Meteor and de Havilland Vampire fighters proved to be able to attack the bombers with relative ease.
 It was already well known that the Soviets were introducing jet fighters of their own, which suggested the RAF's bombers would soon be at equal risk.
 While the new jet powered bombers would address this problem, they were still not expected to be available in numbers until the mid-1950s.

 In late 1950, there was growing alarm that the Soviets would attempt some sort of attack on NATO in the next three years.
 If this occurred during the critical period before the switch to jet power, the RAF would have limited ability to counter the Soviet forces by air.
 Whilst the strategic mission could still be carried out at night with relative impunity, (Note: Large military exercises like Exercise Ardent demonstrated that night attack was almost completely safe even for the Lincolns.) the long-range daytime tactical role appeared extremely dangerous.
 Tests in 1952 concluded that it would be "extremely difficult for Bomber Command to devise any tactics which would reduce these losses within acceptable limits."